seanandrewchen/PUI2017_sac820/HW5_sac820/README.md

 ## Assignment 3
-I did the vast majority of the work by myself.
-I had some help by asking Sam Ovenshine (sgo230@nyu.edu) for some clarification.
+I had a lot of help from
+Sam Ovenshine (sgo230@nyu.edu) with fitting the WLS and seaborn..